 In the management of injuries, our Sport Therapists employ a wide range of treatment techniques including:

-Our Sports Therapist are qualified to provide sports massage to treat soft tissue related injuries.
+Our Sports Therapists are qualified to provide sports massage to treat soft tissue related injuries.
+The types of massage we offer are:

 This is where a light amount of pressure at a moderate pace to generate heat into the muscle to help improve the mobility the muscle/joint and to reduce pain.
 It is also commonly used at the start of treatment to help prepare the muscle for more intense manual therapy.
 It can help increase blood flow, joint mobility, and sensory feedback.